Calcium silicate hydrate: Properties

-The scanning electron microscope micrographs of C-S-H does not show any specific crystalline form.
+The scanning electron microscope micrographs of C-S-H do not show any specific crystalline form.
 They usually manifest as foils or needle/oriented foils.

-Synthetic C-S-H can be divided in two categories separated at the Ca/Si ratio of about 1.1.
-There are several indications that the chemical, physical and mechanical characteristics of C-S-H varies noticeably between these two categories.
+Synthetic C-S-H can be schematically divided into two categories, depending on whether their Ca/Si molar ratio is below or above a threshold value of 1.1.
+There are several indications that the chemical, physical and mechanical characteristics of C-S-H vary noticeably between these two categories.